Deuthlon Semi Fluid Grease | 30 ml

 • Gears

-• Wormshaft in medium and larger reels
+• Worm shaft on medium and larger reels

-• heavily loaded mechanical components
+• Heavily loaded mechanical components

 • Brake systems with suitable drag grease